 When the Harbour Commission was reconstituted to a Harbour Board (DHB) in 1861, the Passing Tolls Acts were abolished.
 At the time Steriker Finnis (1818-1889) was chosen as one of Dover Town Council’s representatives on the Board and on the death of Captain Noble in March 1865, Finnis succeeded him as the representative of the Admiralty.
 Finnis was voted deputy Chairman a position he held for almost a quarter of a century.
 The position of Chairman was held by the Lord Warden who at that time was George Leveson Gower Granville, 2nd Earl Granville (1815–1891), Lord Warden 1866-1891.

-As sail had almost given way to steam ships by this time, it was decided to widen the entrance to Bason and Finnis’ used this to persuade the Board to undertake major improvements to the dock.
+As sail was giving way to steam ships it was decided to widen the entrance to Bason and Finnis’ used this to persuade the Board to undertake major improvements to the dock.
 Work commenced in May 1871 with the demolition of the clock and the compass towers.
 The clocks were installed in the newly built clock tower, on the Esplanade in 1877.
 The entrance to Bason was widened to 70-feet, and the sill lowered to allow vessels drawing 20-feet at spring tides and 16-feet at neap tides to enter.
 The refurbished dock was opened by the Earl of Granville on 6 July 1874 and renamed Granville Dock.
 The aggregate expenditure was £74,416 13s 1d.
+The occasion was marked by the London, Chatham and Dover Railway Company’s paddle steamer, Maid of Kent, carrying passengers from Admiralty Pier into the dock, led by the harbour tug Palmerston, after an official lunch at the Lord Warden Hotel.

 Dover was to all intents and purposes the Harbour of Refuge for ships in trouble in the Channel.
 The pressure on parliament to turn Dover into an official Harbour of Refuge had been ongoing since 1836.
 Throughout that time, the number of shipping catastrophes continued to increase and troubled vessels were brought into the new Granville dock.
 To pump seawater out of damaged ships, in 1887, steam pumps were erected on the quay and one of the first ships that the new machine was used on was the Leander of Bremen.
 She struck a sunken vessel in November that year.
 Shortly afterwards the barque Norman, was brought to the Granville dock following a collision off Lowestoft.